-She shared a few of her stories from the road in a Stray Days interview and now she’s here to tell us why she thinks monsoon season is underrated:
+Rachael – our Stray Reservations Team Leader – travelled South-East Asia during the low season.
+She made the most of the low season and had a great time on the chosen Stray Asia Tour.
+She shared a few of her stories from the road in a Stray Days interview and now she’s here to tell us why she thinks monsoon season in South-East Asia is underrated.

 Whether you’re booking these independently or via your Tour Leader, some activity prices are also likely to drop over this period.
 Because there are fewer tourists, you won’t have to book weeks in advance and you may even get a nice low-season discounted rate!
 Note: Always confirm prices directly with your Tour Leader or the Operator.

-It’s way less crowded – but it’s still Asia!
+Low season is way less crowded but it’s still Asia!

 Just because it’s monsoon season doesn’t mean that the fun stops!
 Locals actually welcome the rain after a long, dry season and there are a ton of celebrations and festivals for you to immerse yourselves in.
 From Buddhist Lent to the rice cultivation cycle and boat racing – you’ll be able to experience the very best of Southeast Asia and make memories that will last a lifetime!